Why Your Side Hustle Needs an Exit Plan

 Curse: a seemingly never-ending grind that can become a critical means of how you support yourself from which there is no escape.

-To avoid falling into that second category, your side gig needs an exit plan.
+To avoid falling into that second category, you’ll eventually want to quit your side job.
+And to do that, your side gig needs an exit plan.

 The Reality of Working a Side Gig (or Three)